INCREASED MORTALITY IN ELDERLY PATIENTS WITH DEMENTIA-RELATED PSYCHOSIS

 DOSAGE AND ADMINISTRATION

-The recommended dose of NUPLAZID is 34 mg, taken orally as two 17 mg strength tablets once daily, without titration.
+The recommended dose of NUPLAZID is 34 mg taken orally once daily, without titration.

-NUPLAZID can be taken with or without food.
+NUPLAZID can be taken with or without food [see CLINICAL PHARMACOLOGY].

 Dosage Modifications For Concomitant Use With CYP3A4 Inhibitors And Inducers